-- 1. Access the web interface for the encoder or decoder unit that will be using multicast mode. - 2.
-Log in with username=admin password=admin. - Click the Configuration tab. - 4.
-Set STREAM.MODE to Multicast. - 5.
-On the encoder: - a.
+- Access the web interface for the encoder or decoder unit that will be using multicast mode. - Log in with username=admin password=admin. - Click the Configuration tab. - Set STREAM.MODE to Multicast. - On the decoder: - a.
+Set STREAM.HOST to the IP address of the encoder that the decoder is tuned in to. - b.
 Click Save to save the new settings.
 The unit will automatically reboot. - 6.
-On the decoder: - a.
-Set STREAM.HOST to the IP address of the encoder that the decoder is tuned in to. - b.
-Click Save to save the new settings.
-The unit will automatically reboot. - Repeat steps 1-4 and step 6 for each decoder you want to tune into the encoder's multicast stream.
+Repeat steps 1-4 and step 6 for each decoder you want to tune into the encoder's multicast stream.

 The units are now connected in multicast mode.